MCModMachine/craft.json/README.md

     a single local repository and tells Forge to include the mod via a command line argument.
 In cases where this is not supported, this is identical to `copy` with a path of `mods/{identifier}-{version}.jar`
+  * `launchWrapper`: the file should be loaded into Minecraft with LaunchWrapper.
 * `download`: **array of DownloadMethods** a list of methods by which the file may be downloaded.
 Note that this property may be set by the registry instead of in the original `craft.json` file provided by the modder.
 Clients should